AngelVazquezArroyo/resilience-tutorial/recommendationService/README.md

     * **AnalysisServiceHealthCheck**: check if the AnalysisService is available.
     * **RequestHealthCheck**: check if the number of requests is in the "normal" range.
   * **resources.RecommendationResource**: the exposed resource (RESTful API) by the Recommendation Service.
 This Class is the main place where you should implement.
-  * **MyApplication**: The main entry point into the Recommendation Service.
+  * **RecommendationService**: The main entry point of the Recommendation Service.
-* **MyApplicationConfiguration**: provides a number of built-in configuration parameters for the Recommendation Service.
+* **RecommendationConfiguration**: provides a number of built-in configuration parameters of the Recommendation Service.

 # start the engine(s)